HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/t_install_console-mode.md

 23. Restart the Deployment Manager.

-    -   AIX or Linux: Open a command prompt and change to the [app\_server\_root](../plan/i_ovr_r_directory_conventions.md)/profiles/Dmgr01/bin directory.
+    -   Linux: Open a command prompt and change to the [app\_server\_root](../plan/i_ovr_r_directory_conventions.md)/profiles/Dmgr01/bin directory.
 Enter the./stopManager.sh command and then enter the ./startManager.sh command.
     -   Windows: Stop and restart the Deployment Manager service.
 24. Start all the federated nodes and enter the startNode command.
 Repeat these steps for each node: